guanzhou-zhao/SMACSS/Categorizing CSS Rules.md

 ### Theme rules

 - [ ] Theme rules are similar to state in that they describe how a module or layout might look.
 Most sites don't require a layer of theming but it's good to be aware of it.

+## Naming Conventions

+- [ ] By separating rules into five categories, naming conventions are beneficial for immediately understanding which category a particular style belongs to and its role within the overall scope of the page.
+- [ ] On larger projects, it's more likely to have styles broken up across multiple files.
+In these cases, naming conventions also make it easier to find which file a style belongs to.
+- [ ] I like to use prefix to differentiate between Layout, State and module rules.